Information was last updated on May 12, 2021.

-Effective April 7, Alberta is moving back to Step 1 to stop the spread of more virulent variants.
+Effective May 5, Alberta is introducing a series of restrictions to "Stop the Spike" of COVID-19 cases.
 Some businesses will be required to close, reduce capacity or limit their in-person access

-All Step 1 restrictions remain in place until further notices from the Government of Alberta.
+These measures will remain in place until they are removed by the Government of Alberta.

 Why these measures are needed